AbhiK002/Tasky/README.md

 Tasky is a simple deadline tracker program that gives you a pretty list showing the time remaining for each task, making it easier to prioritize tasks to complete.

-# Download
+## Download
-[Click here](https://github.com/AbhiK002/Tasky/releases/latest) to download the latest version of Tasky (v2.0)
+[Click here to download Tasky](https://github.com/AbhiK002/Tasky/releases/latest) to download the latest version of Tasky (v2.0)

 # Features